-The purpose of this course is to prepare and equip uniformed services physical therapists with the knowledge, skills and abilities necessary to practice evidence-based physical therapy throughout their career.
-This is the second of a 4-part course (EBPI-IV) that develops the elements that serve as the foundation of evidence-based practice.
-This course builds upon the foundation established in EBP I. EBT II focuses on the concepts of evidence-based practice with particular emphasis on critical appraisal of the literature.
-The evaluative approach to diagnostic tests and screening tools will prepare the students to judge the evidence on the accuracy and validity of diagnostic tests and the application of important diagnostic tests in the care of a specific patient.
-The evaluative approach to studies of treatment and intervention will prepare the student to judge the evidence on clinical trials and systematic reviews.
-In addition, discussions on how the clinician proceeds in the absence of evidence will occur.
-The focus of this course will be on the tests and intervention used in patients with musculoskeletal disorders.
+This course prepares and equips uniformed services physical therapists with the knowledge, skills, and abilities necessary to practice evidence-based physical therapy throughout their career.
+This course builds upon the foundation established in EBP I. EBP II focuses on the concepts of evidence-based practice with particular emphasis on critical appraisal of the literature.
+The evaluative approach to diagnostic tests and screening tools prepares the students to judge the evidence on the accuracy and validity of diagnostic tests and the application of important diagnostic tests in the care of a specific patient.
+The evaluative approach to studies of treatment and intervention prepares the student to judge the evidence on clinical trials and systematic reviews.
+In addition, discussions on how the clinician proceeds in the absence of evidence occur.
+The focus of this course is on the tests and intervention used in patients with musculoskeletal disorders.